Managing Keratosis Pilaris: Smooth Bumpy Skin

 Routine Tips for KP

-✔ Stay consistent — texture improves gradually.
+✔ Stay consistent — improvements often take time.

 When to Seek Professional Advice